meltoner/agrofelis/components/connectivity/readme.md

 ## Agrofelis USB hub

-A compact 5v usb hub is employed, enabling multiple devices to be connected with the Jetson Nano.
-More specifically the following modules are connected into the hub which consequently connects with the usb-2 port of the computer.
+A compact 5v USB hub is employed, enabling multiple devices to be connected with the Jetson Nano.
+More specifically the following modules are connected into the hub which consequently connects with the USBv2 port of the computer.

-- Wifi usb
+- WiFi USB
-- BMS usb sensor cable
+- BMS USB sensor cable
-- Wifi router
+- WiFi router
 - Agrofelis steering module
 - Agrofelis Front Lidar sensors